zanreal-labs/legal/en/legal/privacy.md

 This section applies to individuals based in the EEA and UK and outlines the processing of your personal information under Data Privacy Laws, including the General Data Protection Regulation ("GDPR").

-ZanReal Labs acts as a data controller for personal information that we collect about you while using our Sites, Services, or interacting with our Marketing Activities as described in this Notice.
+ZanReal acts as a data controller for personal information that we collect about you while using our Sites, Services, or interacting with our Marketing Activities as described in this Notice.
 We act as a data processor on behalf of our Customers for the personal information contained in Customer Data.

 This Notice does not apply to any personal information that we process as a data processor, as we only process that information on behalf of our Customers and in accordance with our agreements with them.
 A Customer that has entered into an agreement to use our Services (e.g., an individual or organization that uses our platform to deploy their websites) controls its instance of the Service and any associated data.
 If your personal information is contained in Customer Data, and you have any questions about the specific settings and privacy practices the relevant Customer has made to share your personal information with us, please contact the relevant Customer or review the Customer's privacy notice.